SosoTughushi/ElectricSheep/docs/ai-first-repository-guide.md

 <!-- simple:start -->
 **Simple:** Advanced setups use special files that help AI understand your project better.
 These files act like a map that shows AI where everything is and how to use it.

+**Key Files:**
+- **MANIFEST.json** - Describes what each tool does and how to use it
+- **registry.json** - Lists all available tools in your project
+- **operations.json** - Lists all actions that can be performed

+Think of these files like a restaurant menu: they tell AI what's available and how to order it.
+Without them, AI has to search through all your code to figure things out.
+With them, AI can quickly find what it needs.

 <!-- simple:end -->

 <!-- medium:start -->
 **Medium:** Advanced AI-first repositories implement sophisticated metadata systems including tool registries, operation codes, and manifest files.
 These systems enable programmatic discovery, standardized interfaces, and autonomous tool execution by AI agents.

+**Core Components:**

+**1. Tool Registry** (`.toolset/registry.json`)
+A central list of all tools in your repository.
+Each entry includes:
+- Tool ID and name
+- Category (system, ai, dev, misc)
+- File path
+- Status (active, deprecated, experimental)
+- Version number

+**2. Operation Codes**
+Unique identifiers for operations, like `tool:action` or `tool:category:action`.
+Examples:
+- `bambu-lab:launch` - Launch an application
+- `musubi-tuner:train` - Train a model

+These codes enable AI to execute operations without knowing exact file paths.

+**3. Manifest Files** (`MANIFEST.json`)
+Each tool includes a manifest describing:
+- What the tool does
+- What parameters it accepts
+- How to use it (examples)
+- Entry points (which scripts to run)

+**Benefits:**
+- AI can discover tools without reading source code
+- Standardized interfaces make automation easier
+- Version tracking enables evolution management
+- Operation codes remain stable across changes

 <!-- medium:end -->